DesarrolloAntonio/Shiori-Android-Client/README.md

 - **Protobuf (Proto)**: For efficient data serialization.

 ## Tests
-Tests are an essential part of software development for ensuring reliability and stability.
-Currently, the test suite for PageKeeper is under development and pending completion.
-Contributions in this area are highly appreciated.
+Tests are a crucial aspect of software development.
+The test suite for PageKeeper is currently in the planning stages, with implementation scheduled for a future date.

 ## Available on Google Play
 PageKeeper is available for download on Google Play.